pauldotyu/agent-framework-with-ollama/README.md

-# Agent Framework with Ollama
+# Agent Framework with local LLMs

-A quick start guide for building AI agents using Microsoft's Agent Framework with Ollama as the local LLM provider.
+A quick start guide for building AI agents using Microsoft's Agent Framework with local LLMs (e.g., Ollama or vLLM).

 ## Prerequisites